johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/ContentEditorUserGuide/PageMenu/Disable/README.md

 While in Edit Mode, disabled menu links will be made visibly clear by being highlighted in fuchsia, and will display "Link Disabled" on hover.

+!>  **IMPORTANT:** Your site may exhibit different behavior than that depicted in the proceeding
+    screenshots, as the site-level styling of the menu will take precedence and may hide/override/camouflage the editor's styling.

 **Review Mode**
 ![Disabled menu link - Review Mode](./assets/DisabledMenuLinkReviewMode.jpg)